 The Joint Exhibit List shall be filed and emailed to Chambers twenty-eight (28) days before the FPTC.
-It must be in the format specified in Local Rule 16-6 and shall include additional columns stating any objections to authenticity and/or admissibility and the reasons for the objections, as well as responses to the objections.
+It must be in the format specified in Local Rule 16-6 and shall include an additional column stating any objections to authenticity and/or admissibility and the reasons for the objections.
 The parties must use the template posted to Judge Frimpong's webpage.
 Any Amended Joint Exhibit List shall be filed and emailed to Chambers by 12:00 p.m. (noon) on the Friday before trial.